Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This work presents a novel online adaptive state constraint relaxation based stochastic MPC (OA-SMPC) framework for non-conservative chance constraint satisfaction in closed-loop.
-An adaptive state constraint relaxation rule is developed for a generic discrete LTI system based on the time-average of past constraint violations without any a-priori assumptions about the type and probability distribution of the uncertainty set or its statistics, or sample uncertainties from historical data.
-The time-average of state constraint violations, under the assumption of ideal control inputs which can cause/prevent constraint violations almost surely, is proven to converge to the maximum allowable violation probability.
-The time-average of state constraint violations is also proven to asymptotically converge even without the simplifying assumptions.
+An adaptive state constraint relaxation rule is developed for a generic discrete LTI system based on the time-average of past constraint violations without any a-priori assumptions about the probability distribution of the uncertainty set or its statistics, or sample uncertainties from historical data.
+The time-average of the state constraint violations, under the assumption of ideal control inputs which can cause/prevent constraint violations almost surely, is proven to asymptotically converge to the maximum allowable violation probability.
+The time-average of the state constraint violations is also proven to exhibit martingale-like behavior asymptotically, even without the ideal control input assumption.

-The proposed method (OA-SMPC) is applied for minimizing monthly electricity costs by optimal BESS dispatch for a grid connected MG at the Port of San Diego using realistic PV and load forecast data for the year 2019.
-Chance constraints are applied on the BESS SOC to make use of excess BESS capacity in our proposed OA-SMPC as compared to the traditional MPC (which uses hard constraints on BESS SOC), while still remaining within the maximum allowable SOC constraint violation probability bound.
-The OA-SMPC outperforms the traditional MPC, striking an effective trade off between high BESS utilization and full SOC constraint satisfaction, thereby lowering MG electricity costs by non-conservative chance constraint satisfaction in closed-loop with minimal adverse effect on BESS lifetime.
+The proposed method (OA-SMPC) is applied for minimizing monthly electricity costs by optimal BESS dispatch for a grid connected microgrid (MG) in an economic MPC (EMPC) framework.
+We perform simulations for the Port of San Diego MG using realistic PV and load forecast data for the year 2019.
+Chance constraints are applied on the BESS SOC to make use of excess BESS capacity in our proposed OA-SMPC as compared to the traditional \textcolor{black}{EMPC without chance constraints} (which uses hard constraints on BESS SOC).
+The OA-SMPC outperforms the traditional \textcolor{black}{EMPC and a state-of-the-art chance constrained approach from the literature}, striking an effective trade off between high BESS utilization (i.e., higher cost savings) and full SOC constraint satisfaction (i.e., longer BESS lifetime).
+The OA-SMPC lowers MG electricity costs by non-conservative chance constraint satisfaction in closed-loop, thereby having minimal adverse effect on BESS lifetime.

-The analysis involves a trade off between MG electricity cost savings and BESS lifetime, by adaptively relaxing the BESS SOC constraints (which decreases electricity costs by more aggressive BESS discharge, which in turn shortens BESS lifetime).
 Future work will incorporate the BESS degradation cost and a life-cycle analysis of the MG.